 Ultraviolet (UV) rays from the sun can damage your eyes and increase your risk for cataract development.

 When the UV light damages your lens’ proteins, glycation occurs.
 This allows for speedier cataract development.
-In one study, a group of mice was exposed to UV light for two hours; each one had damaged glycated proteins.
+In one study, a group of mice was exposed to UV light for 12 months.
+Each one had damaged glycated proteins and suffered retina denaturation.

 Invest in UV-protected sunglasses and wear them whenever you’re out in the sunlight.
-Also, the light reflected off snow can cause damage so make sure you don’t ditch them when summer ends.
+Also, remember to protect your eyes in the winter, too.
+The light reflected off snow can cause snow blindness, so make sure you don’t ditch them when summer ends.

 5. Smoking Puts You at a Higher Risk